MASILab/pyPheWAS/docs/dataprep.rst

 Data Preparation
 ================
-This page describes the tools available for preparing your data before running the pyPheWAS analysis.
+This page describes the command line tools available for preparing your data before running the pyPheWAS analysis.
 These tools all require **phenotype** and/or **group** files.
 The formats of these files are explained in the :ref:`Basics` section.